am2222/strapi-plugin-postgis/docs/index.md

 ```

-**Make sure to config your strapi to use `postgrs` database as backend, Use this link in case you need any help with this step (https://strapi.io/blog/postgre-sql-and-strapi-setup)**
+Make sure to config your strapi to use `postgrs` database as backend, Use this link in case you need any help with this step (https://strapi.io/blog/postgre-sql-and-strapi-setup)

-**Make sure to install postgis on your database server.**

 Modify your middlewares as following to let strapi load `osm` tiles.
 Add `'*.tile.openstreetmap.org'` to the `img-src` as follows